 However, designers often don’t attribute great importance to the use of sounds.
 Providing feedback in the form of sounds or sound notifications can really help the user interface, even more in the augmented reality.
 We recommend that you try to look beyond the screen of your smartphone.

-Even though voice control has recently been appearing as a science fiction, voice commands are becoming a natural part of products.
+Even though voice control has recently been appearing as science fiction, voice commands are becoming a natural part of products.
 We already use devices that have voice commands as the primary way of communication — Amazon Echo or Apple’s HomePod.
-At the same time, smartphones, tablets and television manufacturers are expanding voice control.
+At the same time, smartphones, tablets, and television manufacturers are expanding voice control.

 Voice control may be more natural in some cases of augmented reality than clicking on a screen or typing.
 Using voice commands is a relatively new way of communicating between humans and computers, however, when used properly it can be very useful.